Yashmerino/online-shop/README.md

 ```
 * Execute the `npm start` command in the `online-shop\online-shop-ui` directory.

-#### NOTE: If you don't want to use the Algolia search and therefore to not display the search page, you don't have to define any Algolia properties.
+<b>NOTE</b>: If you don't want to use the Algolia search and therefore to not display the search page, you don't have to define any Algolia properties.

 <br>